frida/frida-website/_i18n/en/_posts/2020-12-01-frida-14-1-released.markdown

 For those of you using Stalker on 32-bit ARM, it should now be working a whole lot better than ever before.
 A whole slew of fixes landed in this release.

+## Bytecode and frida-tools

+One of the realizations since 14.0 was released is that QuickJS' bytecode format is a lot more volatile than expected.
+Because of this I would caution against using “frida-compile -b” unless your application is designed to only be used with one exact version of Frida.

+As I wasn't aware of this pitfall when cutting the previous release of frida-tools, I opted to precompile the frida-trace agent to bytecode.
+Upon realizing my mistake while working on releasing 14.1, I reverted this mistake and released a new version of frida-tools.

+So make sure you also grab its latest release while upgrading:

+{% highlight bash %}
+$ pip3 install -U frida-tools
+{% endhighlight %}

 ## EOF

 There's also a bunch of other exciting changes, so definitely check out the